 There are businesses that specialize in communication software for various operating systems.
 Technology is always changing and these companies may come and go; therefore, names of devices and companies are not included in this manual.
-Be aware that the specialist who works with you may favor a certain device, but it is important that you put forth your preferences.
-Your choice depends on many factors:
+Be aware that the specialist who works with you may favor a certain device, but it is important that you put forth your preferences. • Chance to explore multiple options